 The amount of vinegar you use can vary greatly.
 Some use straight vinegar and others use a highly diluted mix.
 Experiment to see what works best for you.
 If you have oily hair, use more vinegar.
 If your hair is dry, use less.

 Vinegar rinses can be customized by adding 1-2 drops of essential oil.
 Lavender, rosemary or chamomile are all excellent choices for this.
+(Rocky Mountain Oils carries all of these essential oils at an affordable price!)

 Dried herbs can be steeped in vinegar for a number of weeks to create an infusion.
 This creates a lovely scent, plus gives the vinegar some extra nourishing properties.
 Find instructions here.